-(a) Single-crystal diamond
+(a) SCD

 Figure 8a is a near-perfect diamond crystal lattice with sizes that can approach several centimetres.
-It is usually deposited by templating onto an existing SCD seed, which can be later removed by laser cutting.
-Minimizing any remaining defects in the SCD layer (dislocation density, impurities, vacancies, etc.) is currently the goal for both the gemstone industry and
+It is usually deposited by templating on to an existing SCD seed, which can be later removed by laser cutting.
+Minimizing any remaining defects in the SCD layer (dislocation density, impurities, vacancies, etc.) is currently the goal for both the gemstone industry and for electronic device applications, as in both cases, ultra-high-purity SCD is the 'billion-dollar prize'.

 Figure 8.
-Schematic representation of various types of CVD diamond film deposited onto a substrate (grey).
-The colours yellow, brown and black are used to allow the reader to discriminate between different diamond crystallites (grains) and their growth evolution. (a) SCD film grown epitaxially on an SCD substrate. (b) MCD columnar growth from randomly located nuclei, where the slowest growth face determines the overall film texture, in this case (100). (c) Highly oriented 'textured' MCD obtained following special nucleation procedures, such as BEN (see §7). (d) Faceted NCD, which is really just thin MCD with high nucleation density. (e) 'Cauliflower' (or 'ballas') NCD before it has coalesced into a continuous film. (f) 'Cauliflower' NCD film. (g) UNCD.
+Schematic representation of various types of CVD diamond film deposited on to a substrate (grey).
+The colours yellow, brown and black are used to allow the reader to discriminate between different diamond crystallites (grains) and their growth evolution. (a) SCD film grown epitaxially on an SCD substrate. (b) MCD columnar growth from randomly located nuclei, where the slowest growth face determines the overall film texture, in this case (100). (c) Highly oriented textured MCD obtained following special nucleation procedures, such as BEN (see §7). (d) Faceted NCD, which is really just thin MCD with high nucleation density. (e) 'Cauliflower' (or 'ballas') NCD before it has coalesced into a continuous film. (f) Cauliflower NCD film. (g) UNCD.
 Computer simulations of some of these diamond-film types were shown previously in figure 6.